 - If your site has tons of content, you may want to look into the database instead.

 - If you plan on changing content rapidly, like new posts every minute, the Git-based option is not the best option for you.

 - Limited options.
 Less control over content model and formating.

 - You need a separate service for media files (repo size limits).

 API-driven CMS or API-first CMS or API-based CMS is a headless CMS that serves your content via an API, typically a REST API or GraphQL, allowing you to have your content completely decoupled from the presentation.
 So, you are getting your data and the way it is structured but it depends on you to choose which framework and language you will use to work with it.

 - This is the best solution if you have several different apps or websites that pull the same managed content.

 - Easy to use content with multiple front-ends.

-- Many available options give you an ability to customize CMS completely to your liking.
+- Most available options give you the ability to customize CMS completely to your liking.

-- It can handle huge amounts of data.
+- You can handle huge amounts of data easily.